jalikat3/Python_and_3D_Modeling_Research/README.md

 # research
-Projects completed during research summer 2021
+Projects completed during research summer 2021 (in not particular order)

-Project 1: covidHeatMap- purpose: turn data into a heatmap, possible extention for data of interest Project 2: ictCarbonAnalysis- purpose: display individual's carbon/energy usage depending on what devices they own Project 3: pytrendsPractice- purpose: create a csv from input words, compare their popularity in Google searches
+Project 1: covidHeatMap- purpose: turn data into a heatmap, possible extention for data of interest Project 2: ictCarbonAnalysis- purpose: display individual's carbon/energy usage depending on what devices they own Project 3: pytrendsPractice- purpose: create a csv from input words, compare their popularity in Google searches Project 4: Blender- learning from tutorials, attempting to make a duck for 3D printing